 And although your company’s existence isn’t contingent on a written agreement, you might think about creating a formal partnership agreement that a lawyer can review.

-A limited partnership (LP) is a type of business entity that has two or more partners, but liability and management aren’t shared equally between them.
+A limited partnership (LLP) is a type of business entity that has two or more partners, but liability and management aren’t shared equally between them.

 In this case, generally the general partner(s) owns and operates the business and assume liability for the partnership while the limited partner(s) serves as an investor to the company.
 Limited partners usually aren’t subject to the same liabilities and often don’t have rights to make business decisions.